arthurhammer/routie-concept/README.md

 ## Motivation

 As a trail runner and hiker, I was searching for the perfect mobile route planner.
 At the time, there were many web-based planners but not many powerful ones on mobile.
-I wanted to fill the gap.

 **Limitations of existing apps**:
 - Complex UI/UX
 - Limited route editing features
 - No way to insert waypoints anywhere on the route
 - No drag and drop of waypoints to adapt the route on the fly
-- No elevation chart (some apps)
 - Limited route import/export capabilities for use in GPS devices and wearables

 **Routie goals**: